jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "My cousin said six drops of the strappado."

 "*Four* drops.
 I was innocent."
 His voice flattens.
-"They thought I conspired against the Medici."
+"They thought I conspired against Florence and the Medici."

 "But you wrote it all down?
 Books?"

 "I did."
 A pause.
 "Only a few read them."

+"Your kids?
+Family is important."

+"No, they are not interested.
+I read and write at night."

 The woodcutter shrugs.
 "Well.
 All these new books being printed—who can read it all?
 My cousin says there are more books in Florence now than anyone could finish in a lifetime.
 What's the point of all those new words anyway?
 Let the stars be the stars and the princes be the princes."

-Niccolo stares at the sky for a moment.
+Niccolo stares at the sky for several long moments.

 "Being at the bottom makes it easier to see what's going on at the top.
 I've served princes.
 I've been tortured by them.
 I've studied their rise and fall.
 I read the ancients.
 They speak to me.
 The view from down here is clarifying."

 The woodcutter is back at the big tree.
 "I understand what you mean.
 Roman peace and bridges and all...Can I have the big tree?
+It is the bridge in Certaldo.
 It's not sacred, is it?"

 "Yes.
 Take that too."